KaiHsiangHu/iNEXT.link/README.md

 </table>

-the `iNEXTbeta.link()` function returns the `"iNEXTbeta.link"` object including seven data frames for each regions:
+the `iNEXTbeta.link()` function returns the `"iNEXTbeta.link"` object including seven data frames for each datasets:

 -   gamma
 -   alpha